A Dance with Dragons: Road to publication

 Martin supplied a note at the end of A Feast for Crows explaining the reason for the split and promising that A Dance with Dragons would follow with the missing POV characters 'next year'.
 Despite these original, optimistic predictions of possible completion in late 2006, Martin completed the novel in April 2011, nearly five years later.
 During this period, Martin's blog featured sporadic updates on his progress, and in January 2008 he posted an update affirming his vigilant commitment to finishing the novel.
 In early 2008, publisher Spectra Books stated that A Dance with Dragons would be released on September 30, 2008, but Martin stated this would only be possible if he finished writing by the end of June, before his trip to Spain and Portugal, a goal which he did not meet.

 On February 19, 2009, Martin posted on his website: "I am trying to finish the book by June.
 I think I can do that.
 If I do, A Dance with Dragons will likely be published in September or October."
 On June 22, 2009, the author expressed "guarded optimism" with respect to his progress on the novel, while still not confirming a publication date.
 When asked in a July 2009 interview with FREE!
 Magazine how the book was going, Martin stated, "It is going pretty well, actually.
 I am hoping to finish it by September or October; that is my goal."
-On October 6, 2009, Martin said that his working manuscript for A Dance With Dragons had just exceeded 1,100 pages of completed chapters, plus "considerably more in partials, fragments, and roughs."
-He noted that this made the upcoming novel longer than his earlier books A Game of Thrones and A Feast for Crows, and nearly as long as A Clash of Kings.
+On October 6, 2009, Martin said that his working manuscript for A Dance with Dragons had just exceeded 1,100 pages of completed chapters, plus "considerably more in partials, fragments, and roughs."
+He noted that this made the upcoming novel longer than his earlier books A Game of Thrones and A Feast for Crows.

 On March 2, 2010, Martin remarked that he had reached 1,311 manuscript pages, making A Dance with Dragons the second-longest novel in the series at that point, behind only the 1,521-page manuscript of A Storm of Swords.
-On July 8, 2010, Martin spoke at a conference and confirmed the current length of the book to be 1,400 manuscript pages.
+On July 8, 2010, Martin spoke at a conference and confirmed the then current length of the book to be 1,400 manuscript pages.
 He expressed his disappointment that he was unable to completely finish the novel by the conference, although he would not speculate how soon the book would be completed after his return home on July 11.
 At the same conference, Martin also confirmed that he has written one Sansa, one Arya, and two Arianne chapters for the planned sixth novel, Winds of Winter, and had transferred two Cersei chapters from that book into A Dance with Dragons.
 On August 7, 2010, Martin confirmed that he had completed eight POVs, excluding the prologue and epilogue.